siamkhandaker616/Mechanic-Appointment-webpage/docs/PROJECT_DOCUMENTATION.md

 ### 7.3 Font System

-Six self-hosted fonts — no Google Fonts CDN, no external requests:
+Six self-hosted font files — five actively used, one (Action Man Shaded Italic) a leftover from an earlier iteration:

 | Font | Use | Fallback Chain |
 |------|-----|----------------|